alanng10/Alga/Docue/a.md

 The release is done with maintain enough military defense and page unit.

+The info can option is operate tier info only.

 The Class Lang support USB port network.

 The Class Lang does not support extern state in make binary.